Dyalog/ride/docs/protocol.md

 ["ReplyCanSessionAcceptInput",{"canAcceptInput":true}] // Interpreter -> RIDE
 ```

-:red_circle: RIDE2+ doesn't use these.
+:red_circle: RIDE doesn't use these.

 When the user presses `<ER>` (Enter) or `<TC>` (Ctrl-Enter), RIDE sends
 <a name=Execute></a>